tony-waters/insta-nexus/README.md

 > docker run -d -p 8081:8081 --name nexus sonatype/nexus3

-We will need to give Nexus some time to start up before any requests can be properly handled.
+We must also give Nexus some time to start up before any requests can be properly handled.
-We could manually follow the logs, but let's do it in bash instead:
+Manually following the logs is one option, but bash can save us the eye strain:

 >  ( docker logs -f nexus & ) | grep -q "Started Sonatype Nexus*"